eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

  - max. deceleration = 3 m/s^2
  - emergency deceleration = 7 m/s^2
  - Length = 1.6 m
- - max speed = 20 kmh where you can modify it by defining vClass specific speed limit (see the point in the Problems and workarounds below)
+ - maxSpeed = 50 km/h
+ - desiredMaxSpeed = 20 km/h

 The values of some other parameters for bicycles are different from those for vehicles apparently.
 If no real data for the respective calibrations is available, some intuitive suggestions are listed below for reference.